nedbat/scriv/docs/configuration.rst

 - pyproject.toml

 - scriv.ini in the fragment directory ("changelog.d/" by default)

+- You can specify a specific config file with any command's ``--config`` option.
+In this case, only that file will be read.

 In .ini or .cfg files, scriv will read settings from a section named either ``[scriv]`` or ``[tool.scriv]``.